grjsmith/dotfiles/README.md

 ```
 This isn't necessary on WSL Debian for some reason.
 Although the instructions imply it's necessary everywhere.
 #### Windows
-* Tested on Windows 10 and 11
+* Tested on Windows 10 and 11 with Debian 11 and 12 running on WSL
+* Tested on Linux Mint 22 (Wilma)
-* Tested on Debian 11 and 12
+* Tested on Linux Debian 12 (Bookworm)

 <p align="right">(<a href="#top">back to top</a>)</p>